arvados/l7g/Lightning-Data.md

 ---

-The simple genome library format (SGLF) is used as a verbose, intermediate format for help in coversion to the more size compact cousins.
+The simple genome library format (SGLF) is used as a verbose, intermediate format for help in conversion to the more size compact cousins.

 The SGLF files are compressed CSV files, one per tile path.
 The columns are the `4`, `2`, `4`, `3` formatted tile id followed by a `+` and span information (in decimal), followed by the md5sum